IELTS Speaking

 Male employees far outnumber the women. (incorrect)

-IELTS common mistakes - confusing verbs
+common mistakes - confusing verbs

-I don't know where the library is. (correct)
+don't know where the library is. (correct)

 I don't understand where the library is. (incorrect)